Tornado outbreak of March 2–3, 2012: Crittenden, Kentucky

-Further along the path, EF4 damage continued as two anchored brick homes were completely leveled and multiple outbuildings were obliterated.
+Further along the path, EF4 winds were sustained as two homes were completely leveled and multiple outbuildings were obliterated along Bagby Road.
 Extremely intense vehicle damage occurred in this area as multiple vehicles were lofted long distances through the air and mangled.
 One vehicle was carried over 600 yards from where it originated.
 Many large trees were snapped and uprooted in this area as well, including some that were completely denuded and sustained severe debarking.
 Three additional deaths occurred along this segment of the path, with two of the fatalities occurring in a frame home and the other taking place in a vehicle.
 The tornado continued to the southwest and south of Piner, weakening back to EF3 strength as it traversed rural areas.
-Well-built frame homes along this segment of the path had their roofs ripped off and exterior walls collapsed.
+Well-built frame homes along Carlisle Road in this segment of the path had their roofs ripped off and exterior walls collapsed.
 Numerous single-wide and double-wide mobile homes were completely destroyed in this area as well.

-Continuing further to the east, the tornado continued to weaken as it approached Morning View, causing a mixture of EF1 and EF2 damage to structures before dissipating south of town.
-Overall, this tornado killed four people and injured 8 others along its path, reaching a maximum width of one half-mile.
+Continuing further to the east, the tornado continued to weaken as it approached Fiskburg and Morning View, causing a mixture of EF1 and EF2 damage to structures on KY 17 before dissipating.
+Overall, this tornado killed four people and injured 8 others along its path, reaching a maximum width of 880 yards, or half a mile.
 As the storm was moving through northern Kentucky, large amounts of debris was observed falling out of the sky, which caused the Cincinnati/Northern Kentucky International Airport to stop all flights for one hour.
+It was the first and last tornado in the state to be rated EF4 until the 2021 Western Kentucky tornado in December of that year, over 9 years later.